mitopp/bootstrap-twig-components-bundle/README.md

 > [!WARNING]
 > This Bundle is experimental and subject to change in a future release.

 This bundle allows you to create robust and reusable [Twig components](https://symfony.com/bundles/ux-twig-component/current/index.html), styled by the [Bootstrap Framework](https://getbootstrap.com/).
 This bundle does not deliver Bootstrap CSS/JavaScript itself.
-This keeps control with the user.
+This keeps control of the user.

 ## Requirements